Friendship Truth #4: Close friendships can be hard to find.

 When 10-year-old Sophia started my friendship group, she felt alone.
 She had friends, but she didn’t have someone she considered a close friend.
 When she looked around the lunchroom, it seemed like everyone else was paired up or in tight-knit groups.

 Sophia found relief in learning Friendship Truth #4 – Close friendships can be hard to find.
-This awareness shifted her perspective away from feeling like it was just her.
+This awareness shifted her perspective, allowing her to realize it was not just her.

 Preteen & Teen Friendships

 The preteen and teen years are a time of increased independence from parents and a growing motivation for connection with peers.
-Friendships fulfill critical social needs that provide adolescents with a sense of security, validation, and support.
+Friendships fulfill critical social needs, providing adolescents with a sense of security, validation, and support.

-These years are often filled with friendship changes as kids explore their identity and interests change.
+These years are often marked by changes in friendships as kids explore their identities and interests.
 A minority of students finish middle or high school alongside the same group of friends they started with.

 Kids & Loneliness

 A study found that most children (80%) experienced periods of feeling lonely at school.
-These experiences were associated with boredom, inactivity, and a passive attitude towards social interactions.
 This study also found that children who invested in few friendships were more vulnerable to becoming isolated.

 Friendship Truth #4